 Events proceeded rapidly.
-By the end of July, sectors of the belts and the intervening NTropZ which were still light in June had filled in with intense turbulence and reddish (ochre or orange) colour, producing one vast brown-and-ochre belt from the NEBs to the NTB.
-Large-scale outbreaks had stopped, and the disturbance had evolved from larger to smaller scales, so the whole region was filled with small streaks, which formed a remarkable herring-bone pattern across the whole region in hi-res images, directly revealing the wind gradients.
+By the end of July, sectors of the belts and the intervening NTropZ which were still light in June had filled with intense turbulence and reddish (ochre or orange) colour, produc1989-'91, and was presumably associated with the NEB Revival in some way.
+It spanned latitudes \sim 2°N-S. No distinct source for the reddish colour could be identified.